gszasz/gszasz.github.io/content/home/about.md

 # Biography

-Lena Smith is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Gabriel Szász [saːs] is a graduate student in astrophysics at the Masaryk University.
+His research interests include stellar clusters, photometry, and cataclysmic variable stars.
+He works on a new pseudo-rotating model atmosphere grid, which will provide more precise model atmospheres for rotating A- and B-type stars.